 What is the Schumpeter Laboratory for Innovation?

 The Schumpeter Laboratory for Innovation is a place for learning, prototyping and exchanging ideas to foster product innovation involving maker, industry and scientific research.

 Who can use the Schumpeter Laboratory for Innovation?

 Students of our courses and members of our industry partners have access to the Schumpeter Laboratory for Innovation.
-On Thursday afternoon, after participating in a basic training, the general public can enjoy free access.
+On one Thursday afternoon each month, after participating in a basic training, the general public can enjoy free access.